 National Higher Education Day is celebrated on June 6 every year to recognize the importance of education in improving our lives.
 To excel in your dream job, it is important to have the latest knowledge in that field, which can be attained through higher education.
-Millions of young and old people take time out on this day to make plans to get a higher education and think about the options that they have.
+Millions of young and old people take time out on this day to make plans to get a higher education and think about the options that they have by researching scholarships, potential career choices, and even doing a bit of job-shadowing.

 History of National Higher Education Day